kizu/kizu.ru/src/posts/2017-06-27-keyboard-only-focus/index.en.md

 ## My Initial Solution

 I was playing with one of my favorite CSS properties — `visibility` — when I had my “bingo” moment.
 After validating my idea and seeing it work I was really surprised I didn't come to this solution before.
+After some testing[^nope], I found out that not everything is so smooth, but more on this later.

-After [some testing](*nope "Apparently, I didn't test enough :( As [Ian](https://twitter.com/iandevlin) [pointed out](https://twitter.com/iandevlin/status/879796311566012416) after I initially published this post, I didn't test the solution enough at Firefox for Windows.
+[^nope]: Apparently, I didn't test enough.
+As [Ian](https://twitter.com/iandevlin) [pointed out](https://twitter.com/iandevlin/status/879796311566012416) after I initially published this post, I didn't test the solution enough at Firefox for Windows.
 That meant two things: at Windows  the `<button>` still had the focusring visible, and I didn't know about the heuristic of the `:-moz-focusring` that made the button with my solution completely unusable after user would use keyboard for at least once.
-I leave this solution to show what could be done if not for Firefox, and invite you to look at the [final proper solution](#proper-solution) below."), I found out that not everything is so smooth, but more on this later.
+I leave this solution to show what could be done if not for Firefox, and invite you to look at the [final proper solution](#proper-solution) below. <!-- span="4" offset="3" -->

 ### Visibility